Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Methodology

 We call the mentions of roles in the prompt as \textbf{slot}, and there are four slots underlined in this example (and colored in Fig.~\ref{fig: model framework}).
 Such design allows our model to capture the implicit interactions among different roles.

 To avoid threshold tuning for multiple arguments with the same role, the prompt is flexible to use multiple slots for the same role, such as role \textit{Participant} in the above example.
-The number of slots for the role is heuristically determined according to the maximum number of arguments of each role in training dataset.
+The number of slots for the role is heuristically determined according to the maximum number of arguments of each role in the training dataset.
 We design three different prompt creators $f_{prompt}$, the mapping from a set of roles to a prompt as follows: \begin{enumerate}[leftmargin=*] \item Manual Template: All roles are connected manually with natural language.
-In experiments, we follow the template from~\citet{li-etal-2021-document} for fair comparison.
-For multi-argument cases, we simply add slots within brackets as shown in Table~\ref{tab: diff prompt}.
-The same below. \item Concatenation Template: To concatenate all role names belonging to one event type. \item Soft Prompt: Following~\citet{qin-eisner-2021-learning,liu2021gpt}, we connect different roles with learnable, \textbf{role-specific} pseudo tokens. \end{enumerate}
+We follow the template from~\citet{li-etal-2021-document} for fair comparison. \item Soft Prompt: Following~\citet{qin-eisner-2021-learning} and \citet{liu2021gpt}, we connect different roles with learnable, role-specific pseudo tokens. \item Concatenation Template: To concatenate all role names belonging to one event type. \end{enumerate}

 {We give one example of these three types of prompt in Table~\ref{tab: diff prompt} and list more examples in Appendix~\ref{subsec: prompt example}.
 Further analysis can be found in Section~\ref{subsec: prompt variants}.}